-I am in the process of creating a collection of love sonnets.
-Each will depict love in a different way – some good, some bad.
-As a collection, they will demonstrate the multifaceted, multifarious, multiplicitous nature of that simple word… love.
+I am writing a sonnet every week for a year.
+Each will depict a different form of love.
+As a collection, they will demonstrate the multifaceted, multifarious, multiplicitous nature of that simple word.

 Here’s the first:

 Love is a Beast

 Love is a beast that crushes doting hearts;

 Can catch the flighty flirt god in its fist

 And force that youth to loose his lightweight darts –